Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

-A: Absolutely yes, there is genealogical value in having your children and grandchildren test, but maybe not for the reason you think.
+A: Absolutely yes, there is genealogical value in having your children and grandchildren test.
+But maybe not for the reason you think.

 Seeing a connection to a place or an almost endless list of names naturally brings up questions that need answers: Am I really from Italy?
 Who are all of these people that I am connected to?
 This curiosity breeds that essential desire, which in turn can create an excellent research partner.

-However, please be very aware that if you want to test someone under the age of 18, you are entering some murky waters.
-As parents and grandparents we make all kinds of choices four our posterity and don’t give it a second thought.
-But because you will be required to sign their consent form, it is important that you realize what you are signing them up for, and help them be aware of the ramifications.
+However, please be very aware that, if you want to test someone under the age of 18, you are entering some murky waters.
+As parents and grandparents, we make all kinds of choices for our posterity and don’t give it a second thought.
+But because you will be required to sign their consent form, it’s important that you realize what you are signing them up for, and help them be aware of the ramifications.